 You’re familiar with the common scenario where someone half-jokingly asks for advise for a “friend”.
 Everyone knows the “friend” is actually the person asking the question.

-That scenario happens in leadership also.
+Well, that scenario happens in leadership also.
+All the time.

-Good leaders attempt to get to the question behind the question.
+The question behind the question.

-Next time someone asks you a question…or makes a statement…consider whether there is a question beyond the question.
+Next time someone asks you a question – or makes a statement – consider whether there is a question beyond the question.